-Finally, we got the permission to stay.
+Finally, we got permission to stay.
 I immediately rushed inside and went under a quilt!
 Enough of adventure for me for the night.
 The dinner was mostly noodles, and we went to sleep right after having it.

-I slept in hostel before, but sleeping all together with unknown people at once was something new to me.
+I slept in a hostel before, but sleeping all together with unknown people at once was something new to me.

-During the end of our hiking, we climbed a series of stairs made of woods.
+At the end of our hiking, we climbed a series of stairs made of woods.
 They made it to mark the entrance to the peak.
 It was kind of funny to me; I saw nothing like this while hiking to a mountain.
 Then again, I imagine, some people arrive using cable cars and expect structures like this to take photos.

 At the Peak of Mount Fansipan

 Finally, the moment arrived.
 I reached the top of the Indochinese peninsula which is often called the Roof of Indochina.
 However, I was not standing on top of a stone or grass or a mountain.
-It was a nice observation deck made of woods protected by railing.
+It was a nice observation deck made of woods protected by a railing.
 Flag of Vietnam was proudly announcing its presence.
 There are multiple observation decks from where you can enjoy the panoramic view.
 Unfortunately, it was drizzling, and the fogs killed the visibility.
 We waited for the sunrise.
 Sadly, the sun never appeared.

 I roamed around to explore the area.
 There was almost no one there.
 Who wants to be there in such bitter weather?
 So we left after a while.
 I wanted to do a video when we were going through the stairs.
-You can see it from top.
+You can see it from the top.
 The whistling sounds are from both the wind and me.
 It’s up to you to decide which is more prominent!

 Descend by Sapa Cable Car

-As much as I hated the cable car, I wanted to use it for descent.
+As much as I hated the cable car, I wanted to use it for the descent.
 I did not want to take the same route back to Sa Pa to save some time on my trip.
 The car was not operating that early, or maybe it was because of the weather.
 So, we waited there until it opened.
-The Gondola dropped us near the town; we took a shared taxi to reach the city centre of Sa Pa.
+The Gondola dropped us near the town; we took a shared taxi to reach the city center of Sa Pa.

 Thus our adventure of climbing on top of Mount Fansipan ends in the morning.